Tanyabatra541/Image_Processing_App/README.md

+# Image Processing Application

-1. imageContent:
+1. ImageContent:
-   The `imageContent` class is designed to represent an image along with its associated name and content.
+   The `ImageContent` class is designed to represent an image along with its associated name and content.
 This class serves as a container for storing image data.
-2. imageOperations:
+2. ImageOperations:
-   The `imageOperations` interface has all the function signatures of the operations that can be performed on an image like horizontal flip, blur, sharpen, etc. This interface is implemented by the `AbstractImage` class.
+   The `ImageOperations` interface has all the function signatures of the operations that can be performed on an image like horizontal flip, blur, sharpen, etc. This interface is implemented by the `AbstractImage` class.
 3. AbstractImage: